The phrase “how to make money online” is searched some 87,000 times per month.

 The benefits of selling digital products include higher profit margins, no physical constraints, on-demand delivery, and recurring revenue streams (in some cases).
 If you can find a way to fit digital products into your mix, you should take full advantage of this option.

 Selling online courses can be an extremely profitable way to generate website revenue and ultimately build a sustainable business.
-Best of all, it’s a passive stream of income (once the course is created).
+Best of all, it’s a passive stream of income (once the online course is created).

 Just to give you an idea of how much money you could potential generate selling online courses, here are three formulas to generating $10,000 per month with nothing but courses: